 Simply put, a VAN is a privately hosted service which provides a means for companies to trade data with partners.
 These networks provide benefit to businesses by simplifying the means of communication.
 As we will explore, however, a VAN provider can offer far more than simply acting as a data conduit between business partners.

-For a more detailed explanation, our introductory article on this subject can be found here.
+For a more detailed explanation, you can check our introductory article on the subject “Value Added Network (VAN) – Key Questions Answered”.

 Is your current set-up working for you?